 That entire communities can be transformed from the inside out… from bust and blight to thriving and sustainable places to raise the next generation.
 People can thrive in almost any place if they have hope, a caring community, and some basic building blocks to grow from.

 Humans have tremendous capacity to create value from minimal resources, a good teacher, and a reason to participate – a hope for a better future.

 That a sustainable community is one that has local food & water security, freedom, abundant local opportunity, and has the capacity to produce a positive value from within.
 Then finally a sustainable community does not inhibit future generations from enjoying the same opportunities.

 It is our responsibility to provide the next generation the opportunity to be healthy and free.

 We have seen the power of love at work, and we cannot turn back.

 "The future of agriculture will come from people, not technology - from a new generation of farmers who embrace small-scale, ecological, nourishing, farming techniques"

 Farmer Andy (Founder of Cincy Urban Farm)

 Farmer Andy is a first generation farmer.
 He is not your typical farmer as his farm, CIncy Urban Farm, is located in a high density urban setting and sits on less than an acre of land.
 His hands weren't used to grow fruits and vegetables until 2012 when he started converting his lawn into a productive garden space.
 Since then he has transformed over 75% of his lawn into an edible landscape which includes annual and perennial fruit and vegetables.
 His area of expertise is in quick growing, high value annual

 vegetables for direct consumer market streams.
-Andy has a vision to provide higher food quality, a sustainable local economy, increased food security, more control of food production, creating more sustainable cities, community building and economic diversification.
+Farmer Andy has a vision to provide higher food quality, a sustainable local economy, increased food security, more control of food production, creating more sustainable cities, community building and economic diversification.